Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-16-Martha-Wells-Rouge-Protocol.md

 + Murderbot hacked another ship to bring the evidence to Dr. Mensah in person after hearing Abene's crying.

-# World and others: 4/9.
-So-so.
+# World and others: 3/9.
 Things would be more dramatic if the author was able to give more details on trivial cases Murderbot managed to deal with and render information on that world through them.
 Otherwise it always represents a sense of unrealistic tale.

 I'm a bit disappointed when she skipped lots of descriptions on magnificent dynamic scenes like using a shuttle to bumble the zipper off its track.

-I thought the storm mentioned a few times was the presage of a crumbling tractor array triggered by the encrypted signal.
-But since its final boss was just a combat bot rather than the catastrophe of a planet, I had to deduce that both the guardians and the combat bot were procrastinators.
+In addition, I thought the storm mentioned a few times was the presage of a crumbling tractor array triggered by the encrypted signal.
+But since its final boss was just a combat bot rather than the catastrophe of a planet, I had to deduce that both the guardians and the combat bot were procrastinators without any intelligence.

 # Overall: 4/9.
-So-so.
 Her writing quality returned to normal in this book thanks to formidable enemies.